Skip to main content

 Server Endpoint

-The WooCommerce MCP server is available at:
+The deprecated WooCommerce MCP server is available at:

 https://yourstore.com/wp-json/woocommerce/mcp